Greg Ranjitsingh: Toronto FC

 In January 2022, he signed a two-year contract with an option for a third season with Toronto FC.
 In April, he was sent on loan to Toronto FC II.
+He started his first Toronto FC game on June 21, 2023, in a home game against Cincinnati.
+At the end of the 2023 season, Toronto declined his contract option for the 2024 season.
+However, he was later signed to a new contract for the 2024 season.

+New York City FC

+In January 2025, Ranjitsingh joined New York City FC on a two-year contract with a club option for a third year.

 International career

-Born to a Trinidadian father and Guyanese-Portuguese mother, Ranjitsingh is eligible for Canada, Guyana, Portugal, and Trinidad and Tobago.
+Born to a Indo-Trinidadian father and Guyanese-Portuguese mother, Ranjitsingh is eligible for Canada, Guyana, Portugal, and Trinidad and Tobago.
 He declared his interest in representing Trinidad and Tobago nationally due to his upbringing.
 In 2011, he received his first callup to the Trinidad and Tobago U20 team.
 He remained an active part of the U20 team.

-Trinidad and Tobago

 In August 2016, Ranjitsingh received a call-up to the Trinidad and Tobago national team for 2018 World Cup qualification.
 He became the first Louisville City player to be called up for a senior national team, but was an unused substitute in a 2–2 draw with Guatemala and a 4–0 defeat to the USA.
 In 2018, Trinidad failed to pay his and 9 other players appearance fees.
 On May 20, 2019, Ranjitsingh was added to Trinidad and Tobago's preliminary 2019 Gold Cup roster.
 He was named to the final squad on June 5.

 Ranjitsingh made his debut for Trinidad and Tobago in a behind-closed-doors friendly on 10 June 2019, playing the second half of a 2–0 loss to Canada.